 Before taking the brisket for wrapping, ensure the internal temperature will reach between 165-170° f.
 When you cook the brisket at this temperature for a range of times, the brisket starts to release juice, fat, and grease.
 When you can see a brown shade on your brisket, then remove it from the grill and take it for wrapping.

-How to Wrap Brisket in Foil – 5 Steps of Wrapping Brisket Will Make You Hungry for Sure
+How to Wrap Brisket in Foil Paper – 5 Steps

 Now, I’m coming to the central point of the discussion.
 I will tell you the back-to-back steps of wrapping the brisket in foil in this part.